How Art Therapy For Anxiety Can Help Mental Health

 If you are struggling with substance use, contact the SAMHSA National Helpline at (800) 662-4357 to receive support and resources.
 Support is available 24/7.

-To see if this treatment could influence symptom reduction, researchers studied its efficacy in treating adult women with anxiety disorders like GAD and panic disorder.
+To see if art therapy could influence symptom reduction, researchers studied its efficacy in treating adult women with anxiety disorders like GAD and panic disorder.
 Through a randomized control trial study, participants completed online assessments.
 After creating art, they reported more positive self-evaluation.
-Post-treatment results also showed a reduction in physical symptoms, such as elevated heart rate.
+Post-treatment results also showed a reduction in physical anxiety symptoms, such as elevated heart rate.

 Art therapy's effect on mental health